 Create relationships not listeners

-One of the biggest problems with business presenting today is that it is still largely focused on imparting knowledge and information rather than connecting.
+Business presenting today is still largely focused on imparting knowledge and information rather than connecting.

-Remember, presenting is easy.
-People all over the world are doing it every day with varying levels of confidence and clarity.
+Presenting is arguably quite easy.
+People all over the world are doing it every day with varying levels of confidence, clarity and impact.

-People don’t want to be presented to, they want you to connect with them and they only way to do that is to remember at all times that in their minds they are crying out for you to:
+Your audience don’t want to be presented to.
+They want you to connect with them.
+The only way to do that is to remember at all times, they are crying out for you to:

 Please Make Me Feel Something